Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Oktober 2024 00.24.21 UTC
+- WIB: Rabu, 9 Oktober 2024 01.32.53 UTC
-- WITA: Rabu, 9 Oktober 2024 01.24.21 UTC
+- WITA: Rabu, 9 Oktober 2024 02.32.53 UTC
-- WIT: Rabu, 9 Oktober 2024 02.24.21 UTC
+- WIT: Rabu, 9 Oktober 2024 03.32.53 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology